 Class pictures?
 We all know that laptops have been entering the classroom more and more—with varying levels of resistance from professors.
 But camera phones?
 At her blog Today and Tomorrow, 1L Kate Sherwood reports that one of her civil procedure professors incorporated this technology in a novel way.
 The professor told the

-Vol. 40 No. 4 By Mary Dunnewold For the past several years, students at Hamline Law School have been invited to participate in a “Six-Word Story” contest on the topic of the first six weeks of law school.
-Six-word stories are intended to capture the essence of an experience in just that
+For the past several years, students at Hamline Law School have been invited to participate in a “Six-Word Story” contest on the topic of the first six weeks of law school.
+Six-word stories are intended to capture the essence of an experience in just that many words.
+Most of the stories

-Vol. 40 No. 4 ByErin Binns Erin Binns is director for career planning at Marquette University Law School.
 A law student walks into a bar and sits down by a lawyer.
 The lawyer says to the student, “I was expecting your call a few weeks ago.”
 That’s it.
-There’s no punch line to
+There’s no punch line to this guy-walks-into-a-bar story.
+Ryan, the student, had proactively sent a résumé and letter of interest

 Fear of failure is common for students preparing for the bar exam.
 Put that nervous energy to good use with smart bar exam preparation.